Custom Design Guide

 Scale: Select and drag one of the four corners enclosing your image or text.
 Drag inward to reduce size and outward to enlarge.

 Move: To move your image or text on the bottle, place the cursor in the center your image or text and drag to the new desired position.

 Rotation: To rotate your image or text, select the circle with two arrows and rotate that handle around the center clockwise or counterclockwise.

-We offer custom digital printing on both the front and back of our BPA-free plastic bottles, sports bottles and kids bottles, as well as select white stainless steel bottles.
+We offer custom digital printing on both the front and back of our BPA-free plastic bottles, sports bottles and kids bottles.

 How it Works: We use our digital inkjet custom print system to place your design directly on the bottle.

 Resolution: We recommend 300 dpi for a high quality print.
 Images less than 72 dpi will appear pixelated (creating a “jagged” effect).

 Image Size (minimum): 300 pixels x 300 pixels

 CMYK Printing: Like most professional CMYK printers, we cannot print neon or metallic colors.

 Common Design Error: If you want the background to be the color of the bottle, you need to upload a .png, .svg, .ai, .pdf, or .tiff file with a transparent background.
 Customers frequently upload a file with a white background.
 If you do, we’ll assume you want to print that white background.